Veterinary Prolotherapy: Holistic Care for Cruciate Ligament Repair

 Prolotherapy for a torn cruciate ligament usually involves a series of injections over the course of five or six sessions approximately 3 weeks apart.
 During each session, pets usually need to be sedated, but not put under anesthesia, simply to keep them calm during the injections.
 Dr. Simon shaves and gives a full surgical scrub to the joint to cut the risk of infection, and normally sends the patient home with antibiotics.
 He usually also recommends soft laser therapy to go along with the injections because it accelerates tissue regeneration, thickening, pain relief and cellular healing.
 Dr. Simon also recommends certain nutritional supplements the dog should take to facilitate joint health and healing: “Orthoflex” and extra vitamin C, for example.
 Improvement can often be noticed after the third treatment, but others will not show improvement until the fifth or sixth session.

 Each cruciate ligament injury situation is different, and what might be the right option for one dog, may be the wrong one for another.
-Call to schedule an appointment with Dr. Simon at 248-545-6630 to discuss what would work best for your pet.
 For more information on the repair of torn cruciates and prolotherapy, visit www.myholisticpetvet.com and check through the archives.